PILOT 1: Controling and recycling manufactured plastic

 Status: In this context the leather waste is not reused or recirculated but is instead handed over to another entity for treatment and safe disposal.
 This not only increases the environmental footprint of Khoani, but also introduces additional costs and the expense of energy for waste treatment.
 In contrast with Khoani, B&A needs only small pieces of leather for their products.
 Currently, they are acquiring leather pieces as raw material, which comes in large pieces and large quantities.
 As a result, B&A is forced to overstock leather as a raw material.

-Technologies used: Digital Twin to visualize the waste generated and plan the products to be produced using this waste.
+Technologies needed: Digital Twin to visualize the waste generated and plan the products to be produced using this waste.

 Results: The supply chain will be optimised, and waste generation will be forecasted.
 As a result, waste will not be forwarded for treatment but will be reused in production instead in the most efficient manner.
 Process and waste data will be securely shared between the entities, allowing them to prepare and adapt their production plans.